Free Nelson Mandela

 "Nelson Mandela" (known in some versions as "Free Nelson Mandela") is a song written by British musician Jerry Dammers, and performed by the band the Special A.K.A. with a lead vocal by Stan Campbell.
 It was first released on the single "Nelson Mandela"/"Break Down the Door" in 1984.

 It was a protest against the imprisonment of Nelson Mandela by the apartheid South African government, and is considered a notable anti-apartheid song.

 The backing vocals were performed by Molly and Polly Jackson, two girls the band's drummer John Bradbury had "met in a bar in Camden", while the chorus was performed by session singers including Claudia Fontaine and Caron Wheeler, who later went on to appear with Soul II Soul.

 Unlike most protest songs, the track is upbeat and celebratory, drawing on musical influences from South Africa.
 The song peaked at number nine on the UK Singles Chart and was immensely popular in Africa.
 In December 2013, following the news of Nelson Mandela's death, the single re-entered at number 96 on the UK Singles Chart.

 Reception

 Dammers told Radio Times: "I knew very little about Mandela until I went to an anti-apartheid concert in London in 1983, which gave me the idea for 'Nelson Mandela'.
 I never knew how much impact the song would have: it was a hit around the world, and it got back into South Africa and was played at sporting events and ANC rallies.
 It became an anthem."

+Like Dammers, during the early 1980s, not many people outside of South Africa knew who Mandela was or what he stood for.
+Britain's Prime Minister, Margaret Thatcher, had recently condemned Mandela as a terrorist because of his resistance against the South African government.